The putter is the single most important disc in every player’s bag, often making the difference between birdie or par (or, *gulp*, par or bogie).

 The Best Specialty Putters

-While the Yeti Pro Aviar ranks #1 overall, there are other putters that outperform the Aviar in specific performance categories.
+While the PA3 and Classic Aviar rank as our Top 2 overall, there are other putters that provide superior performance in specific categories.

 Depending on your specific needs and style of play, each of these putters could also make an excellent addition to your bag.